//

 Map of Australia Location of Batlow

-This branch of the Keenan's is sometimes referred to as the "Batlow Keenans", because Batlow in New South Wales is where Henry and Nancy (Anne) settled and raised a family.
+This branch of the Keenan's is sometimes referred to as the "Batlow Keenans", because Batlow in New South Wales is where Henry and Nancy (Anne) eventually settled.

 • Henry John Keenan and Nancy Jane Keenan (nee Gamble) This is the young couple who left Glenone/Lislea, County Derry, Ireland, in December 1863 and travelled to Australia to start a new life, first in Maryborough, Queensland, then in Bombowlee/Tumut, New South Wales, and later (about 1870) in Batlow, NSW.
 These pages show details of birth, marriage, children and death; and also information about the parents and siblings of Henry John and Nancy Jane.
 [NOTE: Nancy Jane Keenan was known in Australia as Anne (or Ann) Jane Keenan, then, after remarrying, was known as Granny Hopson.]
 Henry and Nancy had 11 children between 1864 and 1885, but sadly only 6 reached adulthood (see First Generation Australians and/or the first part of their family tree).
 1884 was a terrible year for them, with 3 of their children dying from typhoid fever and 1 from accidental burning.
 By that stage Henry was very sick.
 He was admitted in a very poor condition to the Gladesville Mental Hospital in September 1885, and died there on 22 June 1889.
 He is buried in the grounds of the hospital, but sadly there is no record of exactly where he rests.
-Sadly, also, it seems that none of his descendants has visited the buriel grounds.
+I visited the hospital and its cemetery in mid-May 2024 and said "hello" to Henry.
+At that time I may have been the only one of his descendants to have visited the cemetery.
 A book about the "Gladesville Hospital Cemetery - The forgotten cemetery, the forgotten people" has been published by Ryde District Historical Society in July 2023; for details go to the link shown above.

 • The journey to Australia aboard "The Prince Consort" Information about the trip to Australia in 1864 by Henry John and Nancy Jane Keenan.
 Includes a sketch of the ship, a copy of the entry in the book referring to Henry John and Nancy Jane, and the address where a fascinating book about the journey may be obtained.